 The key performance indicators, like view counts, daily reach, etc., will let you evaluate interest and engagements.

-There are hundreds of categories for grouping users based on their interests, like music, movie buffs, travelling, etc.
+There are hundreds of categories for grouping users based on their interests, like music, movie buffs, traveling, etc.

 But sadly, Snapchat users with a large following count can only access advanced Snapchat Insights as the new rollout is limited.